As an undergraduate student, you are required to register your optional modules for the upcoming 2025/26 Academic Year.

 Q - What if the module I want is full or closed?

-There are a small number of modules that still require a number cap and if this applies in your subject area your school will make this clear to you in advance of module registration day so you have plenty of time to consider both your preferred options, as well as your potential reserve choices.
+There are a small number of modules that still require a number cap.
+If this applies in your subject area, your school will make this clear to you in advance of module registration opening so you have plenty of time to consider both your preferred options, as well as your potential reserve choices.

-If you are unable to register for your desired module, this will be clearly indicated.
+If your preferred module(s) are full, this will be clearly indicated.
 In this instance, it is important that you select alternative modules and continue to register for 120 credits.
-You will be able to add any full modules to your reserve list and rank all of your selections – both secured and reserve – in order of preference
+You will be able to add any full modules to your reserve list and rank all of your selections – both secured and reserve – in order of preference.
+This means that your School may be able to give you a place on modules on your reserve list if spaces become available after Module Registration has closed

 Q – What is the reserve list?

-A - Should any of your first-choice modules not be available at the point of registration, you can also use this area to highlight any which you would ideally have chosen.
+If any of your first-choice modules are full when you come to make your choices, you can use the reserve list to highlight modules which you would ideally have chosen.

-Your department may then use this information to reallocate spaces should any become available – on a first-come, first served basis, using the date/time that the reserve selection was made.
-This information will also help the University in better gauging demand for modules and inform its future planning.
+Your department may then use this information to reallocate spaces if any become available. –This will be done on a first-come, first served basis, using the date/time that your reserve selection was made.
+We’ll also use this information to help us better understand demand for modules and inform future planning.

-It is important to note that while every effort will be made to accommodate your choices, the University is not able to guarantee space on some modules that may be limited by teaching capacity, specialised space or available timetabling room.
+It is important to note that while we make every effort to accommodate your preferred module choices, we can’t guarantee space on some modules that may be limited by teaching capacity or specialised space (for example, laboratories).

 Q – Why am I being asked to rank my optional and reserve modules?